-Data from the IFPA, based on national consumer price indices, show a much more stable trend for all the Nordic countries.
-However, the Nordic countries have not been immune to the food price hikes, which one would expect to be captured in the data for 2021.
+Data from the IFPA, based on national consumer price indices, show a more stable trend for all the Nordic countries.
+However, the Nordic countries have not been immune to the food price hikes, which one would expect to be captured in more recent data.

-In summary, with the available data, the OECD gives a positive assessment for the Nordic countries on this indicator.
+In summary, with the available data, the OECD gives a positive assessment of the Nordic countries on this indicator.

 About the data

 The data presented on global, regional, and national trends are from the UN SDG Global Database and the OECD unless otherwise stated.

 The assessment of the Nordic countries is based on the findings from a recent OECD report, published in April 2022.
 The OECD uses a three-tier classification for each target: